 The question now is: how can one determine the PSF?
 The PSF is commonly estimated via a calculation.
 When information like the excitation and emission wavelength peaks and numerical aperture (NA) of the microscope objective is provided, a theoretical value for the PSF can be calculated with a computer algorithm.

 The THUNDER Imager technology from Leica Microsystems delivers in real time images of thick biological specimens with sharp contrast, free of the haze or out-of-focus blur typical of widefield systems.
 It uses an approach called Computational Clearing that goes beyond deconvolution methods .
 Computational Clearing detects and removes the unwanted signals from out-of-focus regions in real time and clearly reveals the desired signals from the in-focus region of interest.
 It distinguishes between the out-of-focus and in-focus signals via the difference in size of the specimen features.
 The feature size and all relevant optical parameters are automatically taken into account.
 The Computational Clearing method successfully visualizes details with sharp focus and contrast for specimens that are usually not suitable for imaging with standard widefield systems.
 Also, it can be combined with image restoration methods.
 To know more about how the THUNDER technology and Computational Clearing work, refer to this technology note.

-- R. Borlinghaus, Confocal Microscopy: Optical Path, Science Lab (2011) Leica Microsystems.
+- R. Borlinghaus, Pinhole Effect in Confocal Microscopes, Science Lab (2017) Leica Microsystems.